darsoohoo/gaming-analytics-assignment/README.md

 ### `npm install`

-This will install all dependencies.<br />
+This will install dependencies at the root directory and in the client folder.<br />

 Start the app with: